 Tracking bacterial transmission in social groups

 To track the transmission of resident microbes between exposed and naive hosts, we collect and isolate bacteria from individuals in situ, label them with fluorescence plasmids, and expose individuals of known behavioral types.
 This allows us to track horizontal transmission in social groups in the absence of infection-induced sickness behaviors.
 We have found that transmission can be a product of the phenotypes of both interacting individuals, and the phenotypic composition of the groups in which they reside.
 We couple these experiments with social network analyses to link transmission dynamics across levels of biological organization.

 Collective behavior and disease susceptibility

 One focus of the lab is the degree to which variation among individuals generates group differences in disease outcomes.
 We study microbial transmission in social groups using fluorescence-labeled cuticular bacteria in social spiders and fungal pathogens in acorn ants and fruit flies.

 Individual and social determinants of disease risk

 For many infectious diseases, individuals vary immensely in their risk of infection and in their severity of disease symptoms.
 This variability is influenced not only by hosts’ traits, but also that of the conspecifics with whom they interact.
-Another branch of my research focuses on identifying the degree to which individuals’ infection risk is attributable to their own traits vs. factors of their social environment.
+Another branch of our research focuses on identifying the degree to which individuals’ infection risk is attributable to their own traits vs. factors of their social environment.